Whangārei dental cleaning and dental hygienists

 -

-The best toothbrush is one with soft bristles with rounded ends.
-Used correctly, a soft toothbrush will remove recent bacteria and debris from your teeth and under the gums on the outer and inner surfaces of your teeth.
-Medium or hard toothbrushes tend to abrade the gums and any exposed root surface of your teeth.
+The best toothbrush is one with soft bristles and rounded ends.
+When used correctly, a soft toothbrush effectively removes bacteria and debris from the outer and inner surfaces of your teeth and along the gum line.

 -